nathanieltse/Fin/README.md

 &nbsp;
 # Understanding
-In the source code is a Django project called `capstone` that contain a single app called `budget`.
+In the source code is a Django project called `Fin` that contain a single app called `budget`.

 &nbsp;

 Inside `budget`, `models.py` has 7 database models :
 * `User` for user account data

-* `Account` for user's money record
+* `Account` for user's money records

-* `Spending` for user's transaction record
+* `Spending` for user's transaction records

 * `Category` for system's category options

-* `Transfer` for transfering record
+* `Transfer` for transfering records

-* `Budget` for user's self tracking spending record
+* `Budget` for user's self tracking spending records

 * `User_budget` for user's spending record from all sources

 &nbsp;

-`admin.py` takes in all 7 models database and displays them in lists in the back end admin site for siteadmin.
+`admin.py` takes in all 7 models database and displays them in lists in the back end site for site admin.

 &nbsp;

-`urls.py` has 9 path for all functions like :
+`urls.py` has 9 paths for all functions like :
 * landing page

 * logging in